Mazda MZR engine: Variants

 The DISI turbocharged MZR L3-VDT was on the Ward's 10 Best Engines list for 3 consecutive years for 2006, 2007 and 2008.

-Licenced to Ford
+Licensed to Ford

-The Ford Motor Company owned rights to build and use the MZR generation of engines under their Duratec brand name for global service in its vehicles since 2003.
+The Ford Motor Company co-developed the engines with Mazda during the period where Ford owned a controlling share in Mazda.
+Ford retains perpetual rights to build and use the MZR generation of engines.
+Ford has sold the MZR engine under their Duratec brand name for global service in its vehicles since 2003.

 Discontinued

 As of 2011, Mazda discontinued development of the MZR generation of engines and began to replace it with their SkyActiv generation of engines.